Guide - The Best of Park City

 Mining evidence appears throughout Park City once you know where to look.
 Tunnel entrances along ski runs, equipment repurposed as art, foundations of long-demolished structures—the landscape itself serves as historical document.

-The museum's exhibits provide orientation for understanding what you'll encounter exploring independently.
+The museum's exhibits provide orientation for understanding what you'll encounter exploring independently and building plaques further explain the town's architectural significance.

 The 1902 Disaster